facebookresearch/dynalab/dynalab/tasks/README.md

 {
     "id": copy from input["uid"],
     "label": "hate" | "nothate",
-    "prob": {"hate": 0.2, "nothate": 0.8} # a dictionary of probabilities (0~1) for each label, will be normalized on our side
+    "prob": {"hate": 0.2, "nothate": 0.8} # optional, a dictionary of probabilities (0~1) for each label, will be normalized on our side
 }
 ```
 **sentiment**